Can CBD Help with General Anxiety Disorder

-Let's look at an interesting study which sheds light on this.
+Let's look at an interesting study that sheds light on this.

 There are genes that affect how we will respond to stress.

 Some of these are endocannabinoid genes such as FAAH.

 In fact, faulty versions of FAAH can affect the very wiring of circuitry of the brain: